 While we are on the subject of refreshments, always have some water handy, too.
 Ain’t nobody got time for dehydration when your Fastpass window expires in 10 minutes!

 BRING BABY WIPES

 The list goes on and on.
 And I don’t care if your kids are three-nagers or actual teenagers, someone (possibly you) is going to end up with a Mickey Premium Ice Cream Bar smeared all over their hair, clothes, face and hands.
-In this case, a plain ol’ napkin will fail you every time.
+In this case, your gonna need something sturdier than a plain ol’ napkin.